Getting started

 2.Pick your target exams

-Select every exam you are preparing for — OPSC, IBPS PO, or both.
-Many aspirants combine State PSC and Banking, and the planner handles the overlap so you study shared topics only once.
+Select every exam you are preparing for — UPSC, OPSC, BPSC, or any combination.
+Many aspirants prepare for UPSC alongside a State PCS, and the planner handles the overlap so you study shared topics only once.

 3.Set your timeline and daily hours